-- Facility and ice costs The Host Organizing Committee must have exclusive use of the arena and main ice pad, two (2) days prior until one (1) day after the Esso Cup.
-The exclusivity dates for the Esso Cup commences one (1) day prior to the event dates and the day after the gold medal game.
-This should include installation of Hockey Canada textile ice logos and any ice preparation costs.
+- Facility and ice costs The Host Organizing Committee must have exclusive use of the arena and main ice pad, two (2) days prior until one (1) day after the Centennial Cup.
+Exclusivity for the Centennial Cup commences two (2) days prior to the event dates and the day after the gold medal game.
+This should include installation of Hockey Canada textile ice logos and any ice preparation costs - Score clock - Video score clock - Any facility electronic signage - Signage, banner installation costs at the arena for Hockey Canada and local sponsor signage - Any costs associated with providing a "clean building" - "Clean Building" refers to ensuring the facility is provided to the Host Organizing Committee with the ability to cover any existing signage, including but not limited to Ice, rinkboards, ice resurfacer (Zamboni) and any additional signage deemed to be "in camera" or in conflict with Hockey Canada's national sponsor exclusivities. - Any required signage at any secondary facilities including production, installation and removal costs associated with the required signage which will be decided upon by Hockey Canada - Any costs associated with ensuring the facility meets the necessary specifications for television broadcast.
+Lighting, power, internet, camera positions, broadcast positions and any other costs that come out of the TSN/RDS site visit to ensure the

-- Score clock.

-- Video score clock.

-- Any facility electronic signage.

-- Signage, banner installation costs at the arena for Hockey Canada, and local sponsor signage.

-- Any costs associated with providing a "clean building" - "Clean Building" refers to ensuring the facility is provided to the Host Organizing Committee with the ability to cover any existing signage, including but not limited to ice, rinkboards, ice resurfacer (Zamboni) and any additional signage deemed to be "in camera" or in conflict with Hockey Canada's national sponsor exclusivities. - Any required signage at any secondary facilities including production, installation and removal costs associated with the required signage which will be decided upon by Hockey Canada. - Any costs associated with ensuring the facility meets the necessary specifications for television broadcast.
-Lighting, power, internet, camera positions, broadcast positions and any other costs that come out of the TSN site visit to ensure the venue is able to accommodate the broadcast.
-Broadcast minimum specs can be found in Appendix E. - Building staff Any staff required to run a successful event with large crowds, including game operations staff. - Minor off-ice officials required to run games, including score keeper, goal judges, time keeper, penalty box attendants and bilingual PA announcer. - Security staff and costs. - Meeting space. - First Aid Medical staff costs & space usage.
+- venue is able to accommodate the broadcast.
+Broadcast minimum specs can be found in Appendix E. - Building staff any staff required to run a successful event with large crowds, including game operations staff - Minor off-ice officials required to run games, including score keeper, goal judges, time keeper, penalty box attendants and bilingual PA announcer - Security staff and costs - Meeting space - First aid Medical staff costs & space usage